bportaluri/PiWClock/README.md

 # SenseHatStation

-A cool weather station for Raspberry PI with SenseHat
+A cool weather station for Raspberry PI with SenseHat.

 ## Features

-- Two nice digital clock display
+- Two nice digital clock display modes
-- Temperature and humidity
+- Temperature and humidity (not accurate)
 - Weather forecast using OpenWeatherMap

-The teperature display is not really accurate because the Sense Hat sensor is not reliable and heavily influenced by the Raspberry CPU heat.

 ## Requirements

-Python 3
+- Raspberry Pi 2 or 3
+- Sense HAT

 ## Installation